 - Research is not just about reading

-I spent ages researching 20th century hothouses for my book The Garden of Found and Lost, even recording details on the types of mechanisms used to open the windows.
+I spent ages researching 20th century hothouses for my book The Garden of Lost Secrets, even recording details on the types of mechanisms used to open the windows.
 But while these details mattered to me, it would bore those reading the book silly!
 But I still wanted readers to feel, smell and taste what it would have been like to sit inside a hothouse – small details to pull them into the story and firmly keep them there.
 In the end it was a visit to a muggy hothouse still in use today which proved far more valuable than all the hours of online research.
 Think about where your story is set.
 Is there a museum nearby which has artifacts on display from the period in history you are writing about and members of staff you can talk to about your research?
 I’ve found it’s often when you are out and about you discover gem-like historical details that will make your story unique, and hopefully stand out above all the rest.

 - Make it original